 Coaching vs Counseling:

 The difference between ADHD coaching vs. ADHD counseling is that coaching actively engages, motivates, and helps clients in building confidence while working on assessing priorities and goals setting, while therapy focuses on the psychological side: moods and behaviors of the client.
-Sometimes a combination might be necessary and suggested.
+So, sometimes a combination might be necessary and suggested.

 Online Coaching for ADHD Benefits:

 Online ADHD coaching is a powerful and modern way for those in need to have constant access to an involved expert, who is focused on overseeing and guiding personal progress.
-Weekly scheduled appointments can be done on the telephone, video or even messenger depending on your preference and level of comfort.
-This option enables people from all around the world to have access to the best coaches, and choose the method of interaction, which works best for them.
+Therefore, weekly scheduled appointments can be done on the telephone, video or even messenger depending on your preference and level of comfort.
+This option enables people from all around the world to have access to the best coaches.
+Moreover, they can choose the method of interaction, which works best for them.

-As your ADHD coach I am your partner.
-I make myself available to help you overcome challenges, offer encouragement, celebrate victories, and ensure that you never lose sight of your short-term goals and long-term vision.
+As your ADHD coach, I am your partner.
+So, I make myself available to help you overcome challenges, offer encouragement, celebrate victories.
+Moreover, I ensure that you never lose sight of your short-term goals and long-term vision.

 ADHD Credentials, Education, Training: